hyoo-ru/mam_mol/readme.md

 # Rationale

 ## Zero configuration
-Instead of creating configuration files for an application you want, we better concentrate on working the application at one from the box and don't bothers mol's developer creating configuration.
+Instead of ensuring configurable under any wanting, we better concentrate on, that all would worked good directly from the box and does not bother $mol's developer by a typical configure.
-But of course you could setup for you needs if you want.
+(But, nevertheless it does not excludes setup for your needs if it is required)

 For example if you download **[базовый PMS-проект](http://github.com/nin-jin/pms/)** you'd have got that:

-**An assembly of JS and CSS bundles for any platforms.** A bundle can be assembled for any module and there are sources of that module and sources all other modules from witch this module depends and no redundant modules would be there.
+**Building of JS and CSS bundles for different platforms.** A bundle can be built for any module.
+In this bundle would be sources of that module and sources all other modules from which the module depends on.
+Also there would not redundant modules in the bundle.

-There are full set of supports bundles:
+There are the full set of supports bundles:

 * `-/web.js` - JS for browser
 * `-/web.test.js` - JS with tests for a browser